StatisticalComputingClass/HW1/README.md

 * Install [Xcode](http://itunes.apple.com/us/app/xcode/id497799835?mt=12).
 Within XCode go to Preferences: Downloads and install the Command Line Tools.
 * Install [MacTex LaTeX](http://www.tug.org/mactex/downloading.html)
+* Install [gfortran](https://gcc.gnu.org/wiki/GFortranBinariesMacOS) (You will not need it until HW5 so you can wait on this step if you prefer)

 For other operating systems, see [Rstudio guide](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) for necessary tools.